 On the 4th of September Empress patrolled west and launched aircraft off the Fastnet.
 She received signals asking for assistance to steamer Hesperian torpedoed in position 50.02N 10.00W.
 She arrived at position 22.00hrs.
 Picked up 430 survivors of the sinking ship and arrived at Deepwater Quay, Queenstown on the 5th of September.

 Patrols resumed until late October.
 On Tuesday 19th Oct she left Cork Harbour and Launched 3 planes on a search.
 The Sloop HMS Begonia had reported sighting a periscope.
 Nothing was found and Vice Admiral Bayley reported it as a false alarm.

 From Late October to the 8th of December, Empress barely ventured out of Cork Harbour.
-Typically she would leave No4 buoy each morning, anchor in White Bay, near Roches Point, then launch and recover aircraft from there, then returning to No4 buoy each evening.
+Typically she would leave No4 buoy, in Queenstown Roads, each morning, anchor in White Bay, near Roches Point.
+The Empress would then launch and recover aircraft from there, then returning to No4 buoy each evening.
 Anchoring in White Bay, probably served a twofold purpose, it provided calm water for launch and recovery of aircraft within the harbour.
 The location was also under the protection of the guns of Fort Camden and Fort Carlisle.

 From the 11th to the 17th of December Empress was refitting in Haulbowline.

 She left the Queenstown Command on the 18th of December for Devonport.